 If you have a concern about the welfare of a child, young person or adult at risk, or the behaviour of an adult towards a child, young person or adult at risk, you must refer it as soon as possible.

-Alternatively, you can email British Equestrian directly.
+Alternatively, you can report a concern to British Equestrian directly through the Safe to Play website.
 Our Safeguarding team is staffed by professionals who are experienced in dealing with these concerns.
 We are available for advice and support during office hours on 02475313443

 Non-recent abuse (also known as historic abuse) is an allegation of neglect, physical, sexual or emotional abuse made by, or on behalf of, someone who is now 18 years or over, relating to an incident that took place when the alleged victim was under 18 years old.
 Further information can be found on the attached factsheet.